-The Group's cash and cash equivalents at the end of the year amounted to £2.3M (2020: £1.8M); this represents a net cash inflow of £0.5M in the year (2020: £0.1M outflow).
+The Group's cash and cash equivalents at the end of the year amounted to £1.7M (2021: £2.3M); this represents a net cash outflow of £0.6M in the year (2021: £0.5M inflow).
 The College's approach to borrowing and interest rates has been calculated to ensure a reasonable cushion between the total cost of servicing debt and operating cash flow.